 Fatima Food Drive

-Each year, Arrupe students collect monetary and non-perishable food donations to feed 150 families a week’s worth of food, including supplies for a full Thanksgiving meal.
+Each year, Arrupe Social Justice Scholars collect monetary and non-perishable food donations to feed 150 families a week’s worth of food, including supplies for a full Thanksgiving meal.
 On Delivery Day, students connected with the Hough Community at the Fatima Family Center to hand-deliver boxes.
-Last year, we were able to share a meal as well, thanks to the generous donation from Swensons Drive-In Restaurants.
+In 2019, we were able to share a meal as well, thanks to the generous donation from Swensons Drive-In Restaurants.